realityforge/gwt-appcache/README.md

 This library began as a enhancement of similar functionality in the [MGWT](https://github.com/dankurka/mgwt) project by Daniel Kurka.
 All credit goes to Daniel for the initial code and idea.
+The library is also inspired by work done by the [rebar](https://github.com/bedatadriven/rebar) project.
+Thanks goes out to them as well.